MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/intrastat.md

 - Set an area value in a Location card.
 - Set default values and enforce company policies following additional Intrastat data available on Customer and Vendor cards.
 - On the Item card define and add Intrastat data that includes statistic indication and specific movement.
-- Create a special foreign currency exchange rate setup and object for the export setup for each Registration country.
+- Create a special foreign currency exchange rate setup and object for the export setup for each Registration country/region.

 ## Post sales, purchase, or transfer transactions